omkardhenge/News_Flash/README.md

 # News Flash
-An Android app built with Jetpack Compose and the latest android libraries.You can download my app on FDroid :
+An Android app built with Jetpack Compose and the latest android libraries.You can download my app on the official website.

-# Things i used to build this app
+# Things I used to build this app

 -Jetpack Compose<br></br>
 -Clean Architecture<br></br>